 Treatment

 The treatment of urofacial syndrome is geared toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
-Pediatricians, physicians who specialize in diagnosing and treating disorders of the urinary tract (urologists), physicians who specialize in disorders of the kidneys (nephrologists), surgeons, dietitians, and/or other healthcare professionals may need to systematically and comprehensively plan an affected child’s treatment.
-Genetic counseling is beneficial for affected individuals and families.
+Pediatricians, physicians who specialize in diagnosing and treating disorders of the urinary tract (urologists), physicians who specialize in disorders of the kidneys (nephrologists), surgeons, dieticians and/or other healthcare professionals may need to systematically and comprehensively plan an affected child’s treatment.

 Prompt recognition and early treatment of urofacial syndrome is critical in reducing or preventing the potentially severe, irreversible bladder and kidney damage that can develop in severe cases.

-Therapy for urinary tract infections usually includes antibiotics for the treatment and prevention of bacterial infections and pain relievers (e.g. analgesics).
-In some people, surgery may be conducted to eliminate urinary tract obstruction and reconstruct certain portions of the urinary tract (e.g. ureters, ureterovesicular junction).
+Therapy for urinary tract infections usually includes antibiotics for the treatment and prevention of bacterial infections and pain relievers (e.g., analgesics).
+In some people, surgery may be conducted to eliminate urinary tract obstruction and reconstruct certain portions of the urinary tract (e.g., ureters, ureterovesicular junction).
 The surgical procedures performed depend upon the severity of the anatomical abnormalities and their associated symptoms.

 Specific medications, anti-cholinergic and alpha-1-adrenergic blockers, have been used to treat individuals with urofacial syndrome.
 Constipation should be treated by standard guidelines as in the general population.